MicrosoftDocs/Advertising-docs/BingAds/hotel-service/hotel-api.md

 ## What needs in place before I start?

 You'll need credentials and your hotel feeds set up.
-For information, see [Get Started](../transaction-message/get-started.md)
+For information, see [Getting Started](../hotel-service/get-started.md)

 ## How do I manage my resources?